RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Options.md

 #Enabled true / Disabled false - Debug mode for development printing debug information - Default value false
 AIRGEDDON_DEBUG_MODE=false
 ```
 ##### Important note.
 The last two options `AIRGEDDON_DEVELOPMENT_MODE`and `AIRGEDDON_DEBUG_MODE` are special.
-Their purpose is development so they are not present on menus to be set.
+Their purpose is development so they are not present on menus to be modified.
 They can be set only modifying the `.airgeddonrc` file or using command line flags.